DanKaplanSES/clj-file-organizer/README.md

 clj-file-organizer
 ==================

 A simple file organizer written in Clojure.
-This is a mockup of how it works:

 Why does this project exist?
 ============================